oskariorg/oskari-documentation/6 Operating instructions/00050-HowToUseOskariFilter.md

 ### How to use Oskari filter

-JSON filter object for filttering features by features' property keys and values.
+JSON filter object for filtering features by features' property keys and values.

 #### Use cases
 - Define filter for optional styles